intel/pepc/docs/pepc-topology.rst

 Display CPU topology details.

-**Note**: The Linux kernel provides topology data only for online CPUs.
+**Note 1**: The Linux kernel provides topology data only for online CPUs.
 For offline CPUs, unknown topology values (e.g., package number) are replaced with "?".

+**Note 2**: In case of non-compute dies (dies without any CPUs, for example I/O dies on Granite Rapids Xeon), CPU, core, and module numbers are shown as "-".

 **--cpus** *CPUS*
    The list can include individual CPU numbers and CPU number ranges.
 For example, '1-4,7,8,10-12'